Uruguay's Tabarez combines coaching with philosophy

 He is credited with having reinvented Uruguayan soccer, polishing the country's traditionally rough style and putting together a team good enough to reach the World Cup semi-finals in South Africa four years ago.

-Revered by his players, Tabarez encourages them to read instead of play video games, and has even created a library at Uruguay's training centre just outside the capital Montevideo.
+Revered by his players, Tabarez encourages them to read instead of play video games, and has even created a library at Uruguay's training center just outside the capital Montevideo.

-After a mediocre career as a defender at small-time clubs, Tabarez for years taught at primary schools in working-class neighbourhoods in his hometown of Montevideo before focusing in his coaching career.
+After a mediocre career as a defender at small-time clubs, Tabarez for years taught at primary schools in working-class neighborhoods in his hometown of Montevideo before focusing in his coaching career.

 He first took Uruguay to a World Cup in Italy in 1990 where, despite lining up talented players like Enzo Francescoli, Ruben Sosa and Daniel Fonseca, the hosts knocked them out in the second round.